mjg59/fcop/COC.md

 **Social Rehabilitation**.
 No one can be banished for life, only for a determined number of years, not to exceed 5 years.
 Formerly banned parties can be reintegrated into the _community_ through a rehabilitation process determined by us.

 **Confidentiality**.
-Reporting a violation is a confidential process.
+Reporting an incident is a confidential process.
 We will not publish information on any reported incident or the parties involved in the incident.
 Note that criminal offenses of any kind will not be kept confidential.

 ## Disputes